swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 3. Review the file you copied to this instance.
 Type “exit” to simply return to your earlier instance.

+---
 B. You will now learn to share an S3 Bucket with your collaborator i.e.
--Transferring data to your private bucket, but giving a collaborator access to one file in that bucket -Giving a collaborator access to a public bucket with their files (and only them) -Transferring a file securely to your collaborator’s bucket
+-Transferring data to your private bucket, but giving a collaborator access to one file in that bucket.
+-Giving a collaborator access to a public bucket with their files (and only them)
+-Transferring a file securely to your collaborator’s bucket.

 **Transferring data to your private bucket, but giving a collaborator access to one file in that bucket**

 We will now share files with your collaborators via an S3 bucket.

 1. In the AWS Management Console search bar, type **S3**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3Service.png)

 2. Click on **S3** to open the **Amazon S3** Console.

 3. Scroll through the list of buckets and click on the bucket you created.
 **NOTE**: Make sure you click on the bucket name link and not just select the bucket using the checkbox.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3SelectBucketLink.png)

 4. Click on **Permissions** to view the bucket access configurations.
 Observe the first button **Bucket Public Access** is selected by default and shows the **Block all public access** setting is **on**.
 Note this only allows objects in this bucket to be public; but you still have to make the individual objects public as well.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissions.png)

 5. Click on **Edit**.

 6. Uncheck the **Block all public access** check box and click on **Save changes**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsBucketPublic1.png)

 7. Type in "confirm" in the text box and click on **Confirm**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsBucketPublic2.png)